Popular Monster (album): Background

 After Falling in Reverse's fourth album, 2017's Coming Home, underperformed and "tanked" according to Ronnie Radke, he decided to focus on releasing singles instead of albums.
 This move was inspired by Drake, and Radke said that he could spend more time writing songs before releasing them now.

-On May 7, 2024, the band announced their fifth album Popular Monster after releasing several singles throughout the last five years which eventually made it into the album.
-It was originally scheduled for a July 26, 2024 release date before being pushed back to August 16.
-The album cover features frontman Ronnie Radke's mugshot after being arrested for domestic assault in 2012.
+On May 7, 2024, the band announced their fifth album, Popular Monster, after releasing several singles throughout the last five years which eventually made it into the album.
+It was originally scheduled for a July 26, 2024, release date before being pushed back to August 16.

-The first single which eventually made it onto Popular Monster was the title track, which was released on November 20, 2019 and became the band's first platinum single as well as their first No. 1 single on Billboard's Mainstream Rock airplay chart.
-"Popular Monster" was the last song that founding rhythm guitarist Derek Jones played on before his sudden death on April 21, 2020 from a subdural hematoma.
+The first single which eventually made it onto Popular Monster was the title track, which was released on November 20, 2019, and became the band's first platinum single as well as their first No. 1 single on Billboard's Mainstream Rock airplay chart.
+"Popular Monster" was the last song that founding rhythm guitarist Derek Jones played on before his sudden death on April 21, 2020, from a subdural hematoma.

 In 2022, Falling in Reverse released the singles "Zombified", written about "how sensitive society has gotten" and "Voices in My Head", which was initially interpreted as a diss against Machine Gun Kelly before Radke said those claims were false.
 On January 31, 2023, the band released "Watch the World Burn", Falling in Reverse's first single to enter the Billboard Hot 100, doing so at No. 83.
 On June 26, 2023, the band released "Last Resort (Reimagined)", a symphonic cover of the Papa Roach song.
 Papa Roach vocalist, Jacoby Shaddix was 'blown away' and very impressed with the cover.

 On May 7, 2024, the band released the album's true lead single titled "Ronald", which featured rapper Tech N9ne and Slaughter to Prevail vocalist Alex Terrible.
 The band also announced the Popular MonsTOUR II: World Domination, which took place from August–December 2024, with guests Tech N9ne, Slaughter to Prevail, Hollywood Undead, Dance Gavin Dance and Black Veil Brides.
 However, the band's December 2024 UK tour was canceled because Radke was denied entry into the country over his prison sentence.
 On June 6, 2024, the band released the album's second single, titled "All My Life", which featured country singer Jelly Roll; the single received one million views on YouTube in the first 24 hours of its release.
 A music video for the track "Prequel" was released on August 16, 2024, coinciding with the album release.